clojurewerkz/ogre/README.md

 ## Project Goals

-* Provide and API that enhances the expressivity of Gremlin when working in Clojure.
+* Provide an API that enhances the expressivity of Gremlin when working in Clojure.
 * Expose the all the features of Gremlin and Blueprints as it makes sense in Clojure.
 * Don't introduce any significant amount of performance overhead.